DataCurationNetwork/CURATED/_modules/module-c.md

 <b>Materials Needed</b><br>

   &nbsp;1.
-Data deposit <a href="https://docs.google.com/spreadsheets/d/1u3jdZ6Pq2IImxeddOQjWE1Y_7ssUTY0V/edit#gid=1453514557" target="_blank">here</a>.
+Data deposit <a href="https://drive.google.com/drive/folders/1aWTQYpEQ4GBzh4KnUK5u6uEKjqKrPVTv?usp=sharing" target="_blank">here</a>.
    <br>
    <br>

 <b>Directions</b><br>
-    In this activity, using the checklist below, you will perform the C check on the <a href="https://docs.google.com/spreadsheets/d/1u3jdZ6Pq2IImxeddOQjWE1Y_7ssUTY0V/edit#gid=1453514557" target="_blank">provided dataset</a>.
+    In this activity, using the checklist below, you will perform the C check on the <a href="https://drive.google.com/drive/folders/1aWTQYpEQ4GBzh4KnUK5u6uEKjqKrPVTv?usp=sharing" target="_blank">data depositt</a>.
 Once you have completed this activity, feel free to run the C step on another dataset of your choosing.

 <br>
 </p>